St Herman's Orthodox Church

 The Holy Fire from the Lord's Tomb in Jerusalem was brought to St Herman's and burns on our altar and on our "Golgotha" Table.

-MEOCCA LENTEN SUNDAY VESPERS are held at St Stefan’s Romanian Orthodox Church in South St Paul this afternoon at 5 pm.
-The MEOCCA Choir will sing.
-All are welcome to sing in the MEOCCA Choir Simply come to the rehearsal this afternoon at 355 pm, in the choir loft of St Stefan’s Romanian.
+LENTEN SUNDAY VESPERS are served this afternoon at St Mary’s Cathedral (OCA) at 5 pm.
+The MEOCCA Choir gathers for rehearsal at 4 pm at the Cathedral.
+All are welcome to come sing in the MEOCCA Choir if they come to the rehearsals.

 Back of the Bulletin